InfoSecured/infosecured.github.io/_posts/2019-03-26-codeless-slack-bot.md

 Once all of the body is parsed, I set each item to a variable.

 At this point, there are several paths we can take.
-In this post, I'll explain the following:

- * Start a scan in Tenable IO
- * Get the last scan for a specific IP Address
- * Get a list of currently running scans

-To be able to choose from these options, you'll create a variable called ResponseType and use the same parsing technique above to set the variable.
-This variable can be passed in from Slack.
-Then a Switch should be created to choose which ResponseType you parsed.
+In this post, I'll explain how to start a scan in Tenable IO but by passing in your intention into a variable, you can use the same parsing technique above to make more options available.
+Then a Switch can be created to choose which option you parsed.

 ![](/images/posts/Switch.png "Switch")